Schmidt-DevOps/Seafile-PHP-SDK/README.md

 If you are looking for stability please refer to stable tags.

-The next stable version is planned for January 2018.

 ## Obtain API token

 Have a look at script ```bin/obtain_api_token.sh``` and use it if you feel comfortable with it.
 Basically, the script does this: